Skip to main content

 You may also contact the Compensation Services Customer Information Officer to ask for an application form is posted to your address or you can arrange to collect a form from the Compensation Services office.

-Help making your claim
+Help to make your claim

 If you want to make an application, you can do this yourself, or you can get free help and advice with the application process from Victim Support.
 You could also pay a solicitor to help you.
 You should be aware that Compensation Services cannot pay the costs of this for you in cases of criminal injury.